grafana/loki/docs/sources/configuration/examples.md

         period: 168h
         prefix: index_

-  # Starting from 2020-6-15 we moved from filesystem to AWS S3 for storing the chunks.
+  # Starting from 2020-6-15 chunks are stored on AWS S3 instead of filesystem.
   - from: "2020-06-15"
     store: cassandra
     object_store: s3